How We Operate

 We help clients make informed trade-offs using evidence-based sources like Hannah Ritchie (sustainabilitybynumbers.com) and Andy Masley (andymasley.substack.com).
 Our AI Ethics Workshops are designed specifically to help teams work through environmental concerns alongside other ethical considerations.

-Where We Have Leverage
+Where We Have Impact

 Strategic alignment over hype adoption